agingfixed/base_template/ReadMe.txt

 True	2.
 Set up GitHub repository with this so that I can save progress.

-False	3.
+True	3.
 Set up a very basic layout for the visual component of all the abilities that are
 	going to be demonstrated.

 	This is visual only (nothing will happen when buttons are clicked etc...Just visual display)

+   True		Window component 1 (Login page)

-		Window component 1 (Server interactions)
+   True 	Window component 2 (Server interactions)

 		a.
 Send info to server
 		b.
 Receive info from server and display in browser visuals (local host